← Back to research

 What is Crystal for Claude Code?

-Crystal is an open-source macOS desktop app that lets developers run multiple Claude Code or Codex AI sessions in parallel using isolated git worktrees.
+Crystal was an open-source macOS desktop app that let developers run multiple Claude Code or Codex AI sessions in parallel using isolated git worktrees.

 How much does Crystal cost?